ashiklom/pecan.book/Using-Git.md

 * Delete a branch: `git branch -d <name of branch>`
 * To push a branch git: `push -u origin `<name of branch>`
-* To checkout a branch:
+* To check out a branch:
   ```
   git fetch origin
   git checkout --track origin/<name of branch>